 One of the major reasons that can make one interfere with the treatment process is the feeling of discomfort.
 It is normal to feel uncomfortable because of the forced movement of the teeth and its sensory organs.
-You might require a lot of time to get used to the dental-braces, and when you feel more of the discomfort, it is usually the time when you need to go to the dental office for adjustments.
+You might require a lot of time to get used to the braces, and when you feel more of the discomfort, it is usually the time when you need to go to the orthodontic office for adjustments.

-Are there any risks to removing the dental-braces on your own?
-There are a number of angles you can look at it.
-If someone is knowledgeable about dental-braces, they can find their way around the dental-braces and remove them without any damage to the teeth.
-But during the process, there is an amount of risk that something could potentially go wrong.
+During the process, there is an amount of risk that something could potentially go wrong.
 That potential is very serious.
 We are going to look at some of the potential issues that you might experience if you decide to make changes to your orthodontic treatment using the wrong tools and with the help of a non-professional.

 Will it Hurt?